Madeleine-Henderson/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](flow.jpg)
 Image of final project outcome flowchart.

 ## Process documentation

-*In this section, include text and images that represent the development of your project including sources you've found (URLs and written references), choices you've made, sketches you've done, iterations completed, materials you've investigated, and code samples.
-Use the markdown reference for help in formatting the material.*

-*This should have quite a lot of information!*

-*There will likely by a dozen or so images of the project under construction.
-The images should help explain why you've made the choices you've made as well as what you have done.
-Use the code below to include images, and copy it for each image, updating the information for each.*

 To begin with I did some research and look at some inspiration to help me revamp the banana keyboard project.
 I reflected on some of the examples above, such as the Adafruit Capacitive Touch HAT for Raspberry Pi - Mini Kit - MPR121 and How To Make Buzzer Game For Kids - Challenge Yourself.
 These video were useful as that gave me some information on different options for this project.
 The first video gave me insight to what I can use as a conductor.
 The second video gave me insight to a different element to use for sound.
 This video was particularly helpful as I most likely will be using the option of a Piezo buzzer.